Andrej123456789/GVPaint/GUIDE.md

 X axis
 ```

-All numbers **have to** be splited by space!
+All numbers **have to** be separated by space!
-Btw, add I would recommend to end new line on the end
+Btw, I would recommend to add a new line on the end